-Table 2: Respiratory Screening Questions for use across all health and care settings
+Table 2: Respiratory Screening Questions for use in care homes, prisons and social community and residential care settings

 The screening questions below apply to all service users and anyone accompanying the service user to a healthcare facility e.g. parent, carer.